 \begin{theorem}[Regret Bound with Approximate Oracle] Under \Cref{ass:oracle_approximate,asm:determin,asm:lower-bound}, executing \Cref{alg:main} with $\sigmar = \~\Theta(\sqrt{d H })$ and $\sigma_{h} = \~\Theta( (d\sqrt{mH})^{H-h+1}(\eps_1 \gamma \sqrt{H} + \sqrt{d} + \sqrt{mH})$, we have

 \end{theorem} Compared to \Cref{thm:exact_oracle_bound}, the regret bound has an additional term that depends on the approximation error \(\eps_1 \gamma\).
-Typically, $\eps_1$ can be exponentially small with respect to the relevant parameters, as we later discuss in \Cref{sec:oracle_implementation}.
+Typically, $\eps_1$ is from optimization and thus can be exponentially small with respect to the relevant parameters, as we later discuss in \Cref{sec:oracle_implementation}.
 Hence, we allow $\gamma$ to be exponentially large.
-Moreover, we note that $\eps_2$ does not appear in the regret bound since it only affects the constraint violation of the regression, whose effect to the statistical guarantees is of lower order.
-In addition, we emphasize that the regret bound does not depend on the number of actions, and the dependence on $T$ remains optimal, similar to the previous theorem.
+Moreover, we note that $\eps_2$ does not appear in the regret bound since it only affects the constraint violation of the regression, whose effect to the statistical guarantees is of lower order and thus ignored.
+In addition, we note that the regret bound does not depend on the number of actions, and the dependence on $T$ remains optimal, similar to the previous theorem.

-\subsubsection{Learning with Low Inherent Linear Bellman Error}
+\subsection{Learning with Low Inherent Linear Bellman Error}

 Now we consider the setting where the MDP has low inherent linear Bellman error. \begin{definition}[Inherent Linear Bellman Error] Given $\epsB \leq 1$, an MDP $\+M$ is said to have $\epsB$-inherent linear Bellman error with respect to a feature mapping $\phi$ if there exists a mapping $\+T:\=R^d\rightarrow\=R^d$ so that, for all $\theta\in\=R^d$ and all $(s,a)\in\+S\times\+A$, it holds that $ |\langle\+T\theta, \phi(s,a)\rangle - \E_{s'\sim \mathsf{T}(s,a)} \max_{a'} \tri*{\theta,\phi(s',a')}| \leq \epsB $.
 Moreover, we require that, for all $h\in[H]$ and $(s,a)\in\+S\times\+A$, the random reward is bounded in $[0, 1]$ with $| r_h(s,a) - \tri*{\omega_h^\star, \phi(s,a)}| \leq \epsB$ for some unknown $\omega_h^\star\in\=R^d$. \end{definition}